Ancient Mining Tools and Techniques

 Was the arrastra used by the Phoenicians?

 I found this out about Phoenicia and the arrastra on Wikipedia.
 Arrastras were widely used throughout the Mediterranean region since Phoenician times.
 The Spanish introduced the arrastra to the New World in the 16th century.
 The word "arrastra" comes from the Spanish language arrastrar, meaning to drag along the ground.
-Arrastras were suitable for use in small or remote mines, since they could be built from local materials and required little investment capital."
+Arrastras were suitable for use in small or remote mines, since they could be built from local materials and required little investment capital.
 For a really interesting article about Phoenician mining, please also see https://phoenicia.org/minning.html .
-Pay no attention to the misspelling in the url.
-Thanks for the question.

 © 2018 John R Wilsdon